APACTestDrive/CloudNative_AppDev/101-CICDlab.md

 The following parameters have to be provided:

   - **Administration Password**: DB's password.
-Don't forget to note the provided password
+Please take note of the password.
-  - **Compute Shape**: `OC3 - 1.0 OCPU, 7.5 GB RAM` This is the smallest  (default)
+  - **Compute Shape**: `OC3 - 1.0 OCPU, 7.5 GB RAM` This is the smallest (default).
-  - **SSH Public Key**: public key which will be uploaded to the VM during the creation.
-It allows to connect to the VM through ssh connection using the private key.
+  - **SSH Public Key**: Provide a public key which will be uploaded to the VM during the creation.
+It allows you to connect to the VM through ssh connection using the private key.
     - If you don't have or want to  to create different keypair select **Create a New Key** option and download the newly generated keypair for later usage
   - **Storage Username**: Your Oracle Cloud username e.g. `cloud.admin`
   - **Storage Password**: Cloud Account password